 Number 3 :: Fair Share

 This is the final ethic that provides the ultimate and beautiful limit on human freedom and anchors Permaculture in its deep and profound altruism.
 Fair share is more than a global political need – the feeding of the poor in Africa or India or Mexico.
-It is about surplus of any kind that we find ourselves with and our responsability to share it rather than save, store or hoard it.
+It is about surplus of any kind that we find ourselves with and our responsibility to share it rather than save, store or hoard it.
 Regardless of our economic lot in life resources do not belong to us, but to all and our job is merely to serve and to share.

 These 3 ethics work together.
 For example, when one has surplus it can feel hard to give it away rather than save it or sell it.
-This is when we need to turn to people care, in particular self-care, and heal the wound and imprint of capitalist greed even in its small expression in our individual lives. we may appeal to the earth for guidance and support as well.
+This is when we need to turn to people care, in particular self-care, and heal the wound and imprint of capitalist greed even in its small expression in our individual lives.
+We may appeal to the earth for guidance and support as well.

 Don’t believe the earth talks?